Normandy Sauce + Anchovy Paste = Anchovy Sauce

 Normandy or Normande sauce is a classic French sauce made with veloute sauce, fish stock, mushrooms, and butter.
 I know, so what is velouté sauce?

-Velouté sauce is another classic, actually, one of the 5 mother sauces of French cuisine and is the base sauce for Normandy sauce, bechamel sauce, hollandaise, and even mayonnaise.
-You may not realize it, but veloute sauce is what is used to make macaroni and cheese.
+Velouté sauce is another classic, one of the five mother sauces of French cuisine, and is the base sauce for Normandy sauce, bechamel sauce, hollandaise, and even mayonnaise.
+You may not realize it, but veloute sauce is used to make macaroni and cheese.

-Not to be confused with sardines, anchovies are small forage fish also known as bait fish and are basically food for larger fish and sea mammals.
+Not to be confused with sardines, anchovies are small forage fish, also known as bait fish, and are food for larger fish and sea mammals.
 They are small green fish that can be as small as 1 inch long and grow to 14 inches long.

 Anchovies look shiny because of a silver stripe that runs through their bodies.
 They eat plankton and small, just-hatched fish with their sharp jaws.